giovanni-iannaccone/WebWeaver/README.md

 ```

 - algorithm: rr for Round Robin, rnd for random choice, iph for ip hash
-- host: the main server address
+- host: localhost, an ip or your domain
 - dashboard: the port dashboard will run on
 - servers: write here your servers addresses and ports
 - healthCheck:  seconds of the healthCheck timeout, put less than or 0 if you don't want the server to do any